 Terraform will initialize the Bitbucket provider and apply the changes to your Bitbucket account.
 Upon a successful Terraform run, the state file will be created.

-Utilize Terraform variables to make your configurations more dynamic.
-Instead of hardcoding values, use variables to create reusable and flexible scripts.
+Use Terraform variables to make your configurations more dynamic.
+Instead of hardcoding values, use variables so your scripts stay reusable and flexible.

 Consider using remote state management to store your Terraform state files securely.
 Services like Scalr or AWS S3 can be configured as remote backends to store state files.
 Here is an example of connecting to Scalr:

-To improve your Terraform code, we encourage you to review the option of using Bitbucket data sources in the code to be able to pull information from other resources or workspaces into the run.
+To improve your Terraform code, look at using Bitbucket data sources to pull information from other resources or workspaces into the run.

 So far we've covered the basic steps to configure the Bitbucket Terraform provider, create repositories and groups, and apply a few best practices.
 From here, the provider supports plenty of other Bitbucket resources worth a look, such as branches, deploy keys, and projects.
 The library.tf documentation for the provider is a good place to find more detail and examples.